OmerShubi/DUBUS/README.md

 Project Overview
 ================

+The project consists of multiple notebooks that work and interact together.

+*Lab4_Preparations* consists of the preprocessing part, in which we also train and save the ML model, and the relevant helper models (indexer and encoder, for categorical variables).

+*Lab4_UI_part1* - The front-end of the first part of our App.

+*Lab4_UI_part2* - The front-end of the second part of our App.

+*Lab4_functions* includes all the functions we used through out the project.
+Includes back-end connection functions (such as connecting to Elastic) as well.

+In addition, *Lab4_Main*  includes explanations and descriptions about the reasoning behind Part 1 (Preprocessing & App) and Part 2 (EDA, Article and App).

 The first part of the application includes an interactive map that displays the journeys with congestion, from uploaded stream or batch bus data.